olcf/foundational_hpc_skills/intro_to_python/README.md

     The objective of this challenge is to fill in the missing information of the  `playing_banjo` function to figure out if someone knows how to play the banjo or not.
     More specifically, you want the function to `print` either `NAME plays the banjo` or `NAME does not play the banjo` based on a person's name.
     In this code-world, only names that begin with the letter "R" (lower case or upper case) know how to play the banjo.
-    You will need to edit the `if` and `elif` statements in the body of the function to make sure things print out correctly (the `else` statement is already correctly filled in).
+    You will need to edit the `if` and `elif` statements in the body of the function to make sure things print out correctly (marked by the "TO-DO" comments).
+    Note that the `else` statement is already correctly filled in.
     After editing the script, run it to see if you correctly fixed things.
     If you are successful, you will see this output: